-Which Air Filter is Better: MERV 11 or 16?
+Which Air Filter is Better: Merv 11 or 16?

-Which Air Filter is Better: MERV 11 or 16?
+Which Air Filter is Better: Merv 11 or 16?

-When it comes to air filtration systems, a MERV 16 rating is one of the highest possible ratings.
-These filters are designed with fibers that are packed close together, trapping almost as much as a HEPA filter.
-MERV 16 filters can remove particles from 0.3 to 1 micron in size with ease, and all air furnaces and central air conditioning units can handle them.
-However, since MERV 16 filters tend to be quite deep compared to traditional filters, the installation of a dedicated aftermarket housing is required, which is not always feasible.MERV 11 air filters may not trap as many tiny particles as a HEPA filter, but they are cost-effective and work with a variety of types of HVAC systems.
+When it comes to air filtration systems, a MERV 16 rating is one of the highest possible.
+These filters are densely packed with fibers, trapping almost as much as a HEPA filter.
+MERV 16 filters can remove particles from 0.3 to 1 micron in size with ease.
+On the other hand, Merv 11 air filters may not be as effective at trapping tiny particles, but they are more cost-effective and work with a variety of HVAC systems.

 Raymond Zephyr